//

 • This website contains information about descendants of Henry Keenan (1808 - 1881) and Mary Ann Gamble ( 18??-18?? ) of Glenone and Lislea, County Derry, Northern Ireland.

 • However, the majority of the information relates to one of their sons, Henry John Keenan (1842 - 1889) and his wife Nancy Jane Gamble (1844 - 1926), who married in Northern Ireland in 1863 and emigrated to the east coast of Australia in 1864.
-As Batlow, NSW, was the town in which they settled, this line of the family is often referred to as the Batlow Keenans.
+As Batlow, NSW, was the town in which they eventually settled, this line of the family is often referred to as the Batlow Keenans.
 Their first son, Australian-born James Keenan (1864 - 1942), was the author's grandfather.
 The inspiration for this website came, initially, from George Keenan (son of Aaron Keenan, the second-son), who wrote an article in 1949 headed "A Pioneer Family of Batlow - The Keenans", which was given to the author by his father, Wilfred Keenan.

 • Three other sons of Henry (1808 - 1881) emigrated to the West coast of Australia.
 They were Stewart, Robert and Aaron.
 Through a contact in Western Australia I have discovered - and included on this website - a considerable amount about these three, particularly regarding Stewart, who had 9 children.

-• Two of the children of Henry (1808 - 1881) remained in Northen Ireland.
+• Two of the children of Henry (1808 - 1881) and Mary remained in Northen Ireland.
 They were James (1847 - 1906) and Elizabeth (18?? - 19??).
 James married Maria Hastings (1846-1937).
 Through contacts in Northern Ireland and Scotland I have discovered - and included on this website - a considerable amount about the family of this James.
 His sister, Elizabeth (Lizzy) Keenan, married .....
 Kyle, and I've included what little information I have about her family.
 Some of James' children emigrated to the USA and I have included information about that too.

 • One of the sons of Henry (1808 - 1881) was named David.
 He emigrated to New Zealand, but had no children.